107 Best Bars in New Orleans, Louisiana

 French Quarter

 An old-school gem in the midst of Bourbon Street's many venues with bad cover bands, this Dixieland music club, built in the style of the old jazz halls, has tight rows of seating close to the stage and floating barmaids.
 Drinks cost a little more, but there's never a cover charge.
-Shows nightly.
+Shows are held nightly.

 Garden District Pub